pygame-community/pygame-ce/docs/reST/ref/transform.rst

    An optional destination surface can be passed which is faster than creating a new Surface.
-This destination surface must be the same as the size (width, height) passed in, and the same depth as the source Surface.
+This destination surface must be the same as the size (width, height) passed in, and the same depth and format as the source Surface.
    .. ## pygame.transform.scale ##

 .. function:: scale_by